 Along with blooming flowers and trees, spring in the Bay Area also brings baby birds and other baby wildlife.
 The Peninsula Humane Society & SPCA (PHS/SPCA) is offering tips on how to help prevent unintentional harm to nesting mammals and birds.

 “During baby season, our Wildlife Care Center becomes inundated with injured and orphaned baby wildlife,” said PHS/SPCA’s Communications Manager Buffy Martin Tarbox.
 “It’s actually quite easy for people to avoid accidentally disturbing nesting wildlife by following our simple tips.”

 PHS/SPCA offers the following suggestions during spring to minimize impact with Bay Area nesting wildlife:

-- Wait until late fall or early winter to trim or remove trees and bushes, or make sure to inspect for bird or squirrel nests before tree trimming or removal.
+· Wait to trim or remove trees and bushes, or make sure to inspect for bird or squirrel nests before tree trimming or removal.

-- Oftentimes baby birds that are learning to fly or baby squirrels learning to scurry can be found on the ground.
+· Oftentimes baby birds that are learning to fly or baby squirrels learning to scurry can be found on the ground.
 If the area or situation doesn’t seem dangerous, try to place the baby back in the nest or let the baby be.
 Mothers will continue to protect and feed babies on the ground below nests.
-But if the baby seems to be in danger or abandoned, please bring the baby to the PHS/SPCA Wildlife Care Center at 1450 Rollins Road in Burlingame or call them at 650-340-7022 for instructions.
+But if the baby seems to be in danger or abandoned, please bring the baby to the PHS/SPCA Wildlife Care Center at 1450 Rollins Road in Burlingame or call them at 650-340-7022.